kabilanmohanraj/mini-redis-rust/README.md

 ## Future Work

-- **Command Expansion**: Adding support for more Redis commands to enhance the functionality of the mini Redis server.
+- **Command Expansion**: Adding support for more Redis commands to enhance the functionality of the mini Redis server, starting with `PUBLISH` and `SUBSCRIBE`.
+- **Load Balancer**: Implementing a client-side load balancer to enable a pool of clients to interact with a pool of clerks.
+- **Authentication and Security**: Implementing basic security features, such as client authentication and encrypted communication.
+- **Database Replication and Persistence**: Implementing a Redis cluster deployment, supporting asynchronous data replication and tunable persistence options.
 - **Performance Optimization**: Investigating opportunities for performance improvements and optimizations in the client-server communication.
-- **Authentication and Security**: Implementing basic security features, such as client authentication and encrypted communication.